VHDPlus/vhdplus-website/docs/components/camera.md

 ## Camera Overview
 ![Camera Overview](/img/extensions/cam/Top_labled.png)

-The VHDPlus Camera Extension uses the CRUVI HS connector.
+The Camera Extension uses the CRUVI HS connector.
 The CSI camera connector and HDMI connector are using differential pairs for high-speed data transfer, so you can capture and display HD video with high frame rates.

 Check out [this tutorial](/docs/community/camera) to see how to use the extension.